Amazon Connect and Mindful integration guide

 In order to leverage AWS Lambda functionality in your Amazon Connect instance, you must first set the appropriate permissions in your Connect account.

-Use the image and steps below to set the necessary permissions.
+Use the steps below to set the necessary permissions.

-Quick access: AWS Console > Your Connect instance > Contact flows
+• Open the Contact Flows submenu (AWS Console > Your Connect instance > Contact flows).

 screenshot of a component of the amazon connect integration